 As I’m sure my 2020 brides will attest, the Coronavirus has created an upset in the wedding world (not to mention the world at large!)
 My heart goes out to everyone who has been affected, whether it’s the disappointment of rescheduling events, the lost income, or – worst of all – someone we love falling ill.

-Based on the current guidelines, I believe I will be allowed to work once we reach Phase 2.
-(Stay tuned!)
-With this article, I hope to give you an idea of what that will look like, what changes to expect, and what courtesies I will need from my clients.
+With this article, I hope to give you an idea of what working together will look like, what changes to expect, and what courtesies I will need from my clients.

 Here is what I already do (and what I have always done) to protect my clients during makeup applications:

 - HAND SANITIZER: I wash my hands or use a hand sanitizer between every person who sits in my chair, since touching the face is a necessity during makeup applications.

 - AIRBRUSH: Airbrush is perhaps the most sanitary foundation application method out there, since the gun never touches the face directly.
 (The guns are thoroughly cleaned between jobs so that they don’t clog.)